 Depending on place availability, girls are welcome to join us at any stage of their academic career and at any time during the school year.
 We also offer a number of Scholarships and Fees Assisted Places for entry into the Junior & Senior Schools.

-In the first instant, we would recommend that you arrange an appointment to come and visit us and see for yourself what an unrivalled learning experience life at The Maynard truly is!
+In the first instance, we would recommend that you arrange an appointment to come and visit us and see for yourself what an unrivalled learning experience life at The Maynard truly is!

-Your daughter may also like to come on a Taster Day to meet some of her prospective classmates and to sense a real ‘feel’ for the unique Maynard way of life and we would ask that you contact our Admissions to book a mutually convenient date.
+Your daughter may also like to come on a Taster Day to meet some of her prospective classmates and to sense a real ‘feel’ for the unique Maynard way of life.

-Please do contact us at any time to discuss your enquiry, register your daughter or simply to have a chat and find out more about the Maynard School.
-Wendy Parker in our Admissions Department can be contacted on 01392 355998 or via firstname.lastname@example.org
+To book a Taster Day, discuss your enquiry, register your daughter or simply to have a chat and find out more about the Maynard School.
+Our Admissions Team can be contacted on 01392 355998 or via [email protected]

 We look forward to hearing from you!

-If you think your child would enjoy The Maynard, you can formally apply for a place by returning the completed Registration Form which can be downloaded here and is also enclosed with the prospectus.
+If you think your child would enjoy The Maynard, you can formally apply for a place by returning the completed Registration Form which can be downloaded here.
 We will also request references and/or the most recent report from your daughter’s current school.

-Our 11+ School Entrance Assessment Day is on Tuesday 10 January 2016, and our 13+ Entrance Assessment Day is on Tuesday 17 January 2016.
-Please complete and return a Registration Form by Friday 9 December to register for one of these.
-If you are unable to attend, you can sit an individual entrance assessment at any time throughout the year.
+Our 11+ and 13+ School group Entrance Assessment Day takes place every January (Saturday 18 January 2020).
+If you are unable to attend this group event, you can sit an individual entrance assessment at any time throughout the year.

 Senior School Assessment